ogtvofficial/GameHUB/README.md

 1.  **[Go to the Releases page](https://github.com/ogtvofficial/GameHUB/releases)** to download the latest version.
 2. Download the `GameHub.zip` file.
 3. Extract the `.zip` file to a folder.
-4. Launch the application by double-clicking `GameHub.exe` then click install after installing it will open.
+4. Launch the application by double-clicking `GameHub.exe`.